-Avianca LifeMiles charges $15 per 1,000 miles transferred to another member (no additional charge for the bonus miles), so you’ll generate 1,150 bonus miles for fifteen bucks.
-That’s a cost of 1.3c per mile (remember that your friend or family member will receive 2,150 miles, but a thousand of those were miles you already had, so you’re really paying fifteen bucks for the 1,150 bonus miles).
+Avianca LifeMiles charges $15 per 1,000 miles transferred to another member (no additional charge for the bonus miles), so you’ll generate 1,150 bonus miles for fifteen bucks at a cost of 1.3c per mile (your friend or family member will receive 2,150 miles, but a thousand of those were miles you already had, so you’re really paying fifteen bucks for the 1,150 bonus miles).
 That’s not a bad price to pay for LifeMiles, particularly if you have miles trapped in Player 2’s account that would be more useful in Player 1’s account or vice versa.

-I think this bonus makes the most sense for someone who either has points trapped in Player 2’s account that would like to get the points moved into Player 1’s account (or vice versa) since the $15 fee per 1,000 miles wouldn’t make sense without the bonus.
-This promo could also make sense if you don’t have enough ThankYou points to cover a valuable redemption.
-As noted in the previous paragraph, 23,000 ThankYou points and $420 in transfer fees is almost enough for a one-way business class ticket to Europe (or might be more than enough with a mixed-cabin redemption or if you’re able to fly the Lisbon sweet spot, etc).
-That certainly could be appealing in the right situation.
-I wouldn’t go after this bonus speculatively since LifeMiles sometimes sells miles almost as cheaply.
+I think this bonus makes the most sense for someone has points trapped in Player 2’s account that would like to get the points moved into Player 1’s account (or vice versa) since the $15 fee per 1,000 miles wouldn’t make sense without the bonus.
+This promo could also make sense if you don’t have enough Lifemiles to cover a valuable redemption.
+That certainly could be appealing in the right situation, but I wouldn’t go after this bonus speculatively since LifeMiles often sells miles almost as cheaply.